roc-streaming/roc-toolkit/docs/sphinx/manuals/roc_recv.rst

 The host field should be either FQDN (domain name), or IPv4 address, or IPv6 address in square brackets.
 It may be ``0.0.0.0`` (for IPv4) or ``[::]`` (for IPv6) to bind endpoint to all network interfaces.

 The port field can be omitted if the protocol defines standard port.
 Otherwise, it is mandatory.
-It may be set to zero to bind endpoint to a radomly chosen ephemeral port.
+It may be set to zero to bind endpoint to a randomly chosen ephemeral port.

 The path and query fields are allowed only for protocols that support them, e.g. for RTSP.